mitrabodh/libramate/README.md

 # A responsive login and registration form
-Building a personal project which uses an HTML canvas library called Konva.js. link to the current version of the app: https://libramate.vercel.app/
+Building a personal project which uses an HTML canvas library called Konva.js.
+Link to the current version of the app: https://libramate.vercel.app/

 ## Being built in Typescript using React library
 The application is in the process of building.